 Market Participant Changes to a Non-Established Service Provider

-A Market Participant who has successfully completed testing in the Texas Marketplace with the current TX SET version may choose to move from their Market Interface Service Provider to another Market Interface Service Provider.
-If the new Market Interface Service Provider has not successfully completed certification testing for another Market Participant in the service territory in question this “Non-Established Service Provider” is required to execute tests during a scheduled market test flight.
-Market Interface Service Provider is a term used to refer to an MP’s internal organization or an outsourced company that provides both connectivity and translation services for an MP.
+A Market Participant that chooses to change to a new Market Interface Service Provider (MISP) that has not successfully completed certification testing for another Market Participant in the service territory in question is considered a “Non-Established Service Provider”.

-An MP that chooses to use a Market Interface Service Provider that has not successfully completed certification testing is required to contact the Market Flight Administrator to determine what tests they are responsible for executing during the next scheduled market test flight.

 An MP may not switch to a Non-Established Market Interface Service Provider as an “Emergency”.
-A switch to a Non-Established Market Interface Service Provider by an MP is not considered “Ad Hoc Testing” and does require full Texas Retail Market testing.
+A switch to a Non-Established Market Interface Service Provider by an MP is not considered for “Ad Hoc Testing” and does require full Texas Retail Market testing.
+This MP is required to execute tests during an “In-flight” market test flight.

 Ad Hoc Period